rotkehlxen/suncal/README.md

 calendar API) which requires advanced setup (as detailed below).

 To create events you need to specify your geographic location (longitude & latitude) and a period of time (start and end date).
 Suncal will determine the timezone of the events according to the location automatically.
-(You can override this automatic timezone by providing your own.)

 # Getting started
 ## Installation of suncal